-Assistant Professor of Emergency Medicine; Executive Director of the Physician Organization of Michigan Accountable Care Organizations (POM ACO)
+Executive Director , Physician Organization of Michigan Accountable Care Organizations (POM ACO)

 Timothy A. Peterson, MD, MBA, is the ACO Executive of the Physician Organization of Michigan Accountable Care Organization (POMACO) at the University of Michigan Health System.
 The POMACO project brings providers and hospitals together to coordinate the care for a specific population, while improving quality outcomes and reducing costs.
 He is responsible for the executive leadership of POMACO; working collaboratively with the Board of Managers to set the clinical strategy and leading the team necessary to implement that strategy across our member institutions spanning the state of Michigan.